mustafahafidi/QC-to-LH/README.md

 Or if you have an extension that reads `.liquid` dirs to show you the errors ([like this one for vscode](https://marketplace.visualstudio.com/items?itemName=MustafaHafidi.liquidhaskell-diagnostics)), you can use the option `runLiquid` instead, which will run silently LH on the proof.

+# Benchmarks

+## Tons of Inductive Problems

+Under folder `benchmarks` you can find the proof generator applied to many problems ported to LiquidHaskell from the collection of inductive problems [`TIP`](https://github.com/tip-org/benchmarks).

 ## CList and Skew Heap Proofs Case studies

 - `src/CList_Proofs.hs` contains the formal proofs of the QuickCheck properties in `src/Lib/CL/QuickCheck.hs`